SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 # Exercise 1 - Enable Multi-Factor Authentication for applications

 In this exercise, we will show you how to enable Multi-Factor Authentication (MFA) using Time-based One-Time Passwords (TOTP) for application users.
-In general, we recommend to configure risk-based authentication methods, such as Multi-Factor Authentication, also for the access to the **SAP BTP Cockpit** and the **SCI administrative console**.
+In general, we recommend to configure risk-based authentication methods, such as Multi-Factor Authentication, also for the access to the **SAP BTP Cockpit** and the **SAP Cloud Identity Services administration console**.
 In the trial version this is not possible, because there is no possibility to set up a trust configuration to your BTP account on global account level.
 This would be necessary to configure the trust for [platform users](https://help.sap.com/docs/btp/best-practices/basic-platform-concepts).
-The configuration in the **SCI administrative console** is the same, only for a different application.
+The configuration in the **SAP Cloud Identity Services administration console** is the same, only for a different application.
 You will use **SAP Build Apps** as application to configure the risk-based authentication.

 :bulb: **What is Multi-Factor Authentication (MFA)?**